josephManzambi/dam-ga/README.md

 ## IAM Roles (GitHub Actions OIDC)

-You can now deploy detection and remediation IAM roles separately; **only the detection role should be deployed at this time**.
-The remediation role template is for review only.
+You can deploy the detection IAM role now; the remediation role template is present only for review (see appendix). **Do not deploy remediation to production.**

 Files:
 - [`dam-detection-role.yaml`](./dam-detection-role.yaml) – Detection-only (read) role (optionally also creates the GitHub OIDC provider).
 - [`dam-remediation-role.yaml`](./dam-remediation-role.yaml) – Remediation (write) role – **Experimental: do NOT deploy in production**.

 Current recommended pattern:
-1. Deploy detection only; run on a schedule to baseline drift.
+1. Deploy detection only; schedule recurring scans.
-2. Defer any remediation deployment until it reaches GA.
+2. Ignore remediation until GA announcement.

 Shared key parameters (both templates):
 - `GitHubOwner` / `GitHubRepo`: OWNER/REPO that will run the workflows.